The social media gold-rush is always changing course…

 People share content to build relationships with others, but how?

-The first thing that comes to my mind is content that brings people to together, creates emotion and makes people reminisce about relationships they already share.
+The first thing that comes to my mind is content that brings people together, creates emotion and makes people reminisce about relationships they already share.

 How can you incorporate this into your social media marketing campaigns?